mantrajsframework/mantrad/docs/08-component-blocks.md

 ## Defining an anonymous block

-If your block doesn't need any rendering specific process or access conditions nor pre requests handling, then you can define the html block in the folders specificed above.
+If your block doesn't need any rendering specific process or access conditions nor prerequests handling, then you can define the html block in the folders specificed above.
 Mantra will look up them as blocks as well.

 ## Using *pre requests*